pkarsy/NonVolatile/README.md

 - Reading an nonVolatile variable should be fast, but writing is slow (about 3ms/byte), due to EEPROM write.
 This can be important in time critical code.
-- Every nonVolatile variable eats some RAM, in addition to the EEPROM space it uses. sizeof(var) returns the RAM usage, and NOT the RAM  of the type it holds.
+- Every nonVolatile variable eats some RAM, in addition to the EEPROM space it uses. sizeof(var) returns the RAM usage of the object, and not the RAM of the basetype.
 - Do not change nonVolatile variables by direct EEPROM manipulations.
 - If you feel a nonVolatile looks like a normal variable more than it should, you can prefix it with something meaningful like **nv_elevation**